rizkiarm/grid-universe/docs/design/systems_lifecycle.md

 - “Global tick” effects:

-    - Place in pre-action updates, reading/writing only small parts of State.
+    - Place in pre-action updates, reading/writing only small parts of `State`.

 Pitfalls: